Date of Adoption: 04/15/2017

 Restrictive Interventions may only be implemented by staff meeting criteria under “Staff Training” section (see below).

-Other than the above-listed holds in which Soaring Eagle Staff is trained, physical restraint of a student, including supine and prone restraints, mechanical restraint of a student, time out or isolated time out are prohibited at Soaring Eagle Academy.
+Other than the above-listed holds and time out in which Soaring Eagle Staff is trained, physical restraint of a student, including supine and prone restraints, mechanical restraint of a student, isolated time out are prohibited at Soaring Eagle Academy.

 Meeting to Review Interventions: